eduardorasgado/ElixirWarlock/README.md

 # ElixirWarlock
-Starting with elixir programming and functional programming
+Starting out with elixir programming and functional programming